Self-awareness: Infancy and early childhood

 When a human infant comes into the world, they have no concept of what is around them, nor the significance of others around them.
 At first "the infant cannot recognize its own face".
 At only a few months old, infants know the relationship between the proprioceptive and visual information they receive.
 This is called "first-person self-awareness".

 By the time an average toddler reaches 18–24 months, they discover themselves and recognize their own reflection in the mirror, however the exact age varies with differing socioeconomic levels and differences relating to culture and parenting.
 Those who reach this level of awareness recognize that they see themselves, for instance, seeing dirt on their face in the reflection and then touching their face to wipe it off.
 Soon after toddlers become reflectively self-aware, they begin to recognize their bodies as physical objects in time and space that interact and impact other objects.
 For instance, a toddler placed on a blanket, when asked to hand someone the blanket, will recognize that they need to get off it to be able to lift it.
 This is the final stage of body self-awareness and is called objective self-awareness.

-By 18 months of age, an infant can communicate their name to others, and upon being shown a picture they are in, they can identify themselves.
+By 18 months of age, an infant can communicate their name to others, and upon being shown a picture of themselves, they can identify themselves.
 By two years old, they also usually acquire gender category and age categories, saying things such as "I am a girl, not a boy" and "I am a baby or child, not a grownup".
 As an infant moves to middle childhood and onwards to adolescence, they develop more advanced levels of self-awareness and self-description.
-By the age of 24 months, the toddler will observe and relate their own actions to actions of other people and the surrounding environment.
+By the age of 24 months, the toddler will observe and relate their own actions to the actions of other people and the surrounding environment.

 As a preschooler, they begin to give much more specific details about things, instead of generalizing.
 At this age, the child is in what Jean Piaget names the pre operational stage of development.
 The infant is very inaccurate at judging themselves.
 For example, an infant at this stage will not associate that they are strong with their ability to cross the jungle gym at their school, nor will they associate the fact that they can solve a math problem with their ability to count.

 Around school age, a child's awareness of their memory transitions into a sense of their self.
 At this stage, a child begins to develop interests, likes, and dislikes.
 This transition enables a person's awareness of their past, present, and future to grow as they remember their conscious experiences more often.